Find a local engine repair shop above: Type "engine" in repair type and enter your location to find a local engine mechanic

 We've all experienced the anxiety of the check engine light.
 You get in the car, put the key into the ignition, turn the switch and bring the engine to life, just as you’ve done thousands of times before.
 Out of nowhere the check engine light glares at you, sinking your heart a few inches into your stomach, blinking incessantly as if trying to mock you with an orange message of an expensive foreboding disaster.

 There’s no need to worry until you gather some information.
 There are many causes and potential reasons why that fluorescent demon on your dashboard decided to come to life.
 True, the dreaded check engine light could be the precursor for a serious mechanical issue; however, it could also be something as simple and innocuous as a loose gas cap.

-The codes themselves don’t determine exactly what parts are defective; they provide information as to where to look for the problem.
+The codes themselves don’t determine exactly what parts are defective; they simply provide information as to where to look for the problem.
 They tell which engine parameter is outside of the normal range.
 This means that if anything is not 100 percent perfect under the hood, the check engine light will come on.

 Other possibilities include a wet engine or bad spark plugs.

 A wet engine can also cause the check engine light to come on.
 If water drips onto a spark plug it can cause a short which will result in the warning light coming on.
 Blasting water into all parts of the engine while washing the vehicle with high pressure water can also cause the light to make an appearance.
 Try not to be so relentless with the water gun the next time you wash the car.